-All children in foster care and other youth served by Alternative Family Services are learning how to cope with the events that precipitated their coming into foster care.
-Every foster child endures a different level of personal grief and trauma with the loss caused by the separation from their family.
-The most prevalent mental health conditions treated by AFS mental health practitioners include, Post Traumatic Stress Disorder (PTSD), Abuse related trauma, disruptive disorders such as Attention Deficit Disorder, Depression, Anxiety, Substance abuse and Disrupted family relationships, among others.
+All children, teens, and families cared for by AFS are learning how to cope with the events that precipitated their involvement with the child welfare system.
+Every youth endures a different level of personal grief and trauma with the loss caused by the separation from their family.

-AFS provides family-centered and community-based services designed to meet the mental health needs of children placed in foster care and families involved with foster care, adoptions and juvenile probation.
-AFS collaborates with biological and foster parents, child welfare workers, foster care support staff, schools and community providers to ensure quality health care services when addressing the mental health needs of foster children, youth and families.
+AFS provides family-centered and community-based services designed to meet the mental health needs of children, teens, and families involved with foster care, adoptions, and juvenile probation.
+AFS collaborates with biological and foster parents, child welfare workers, foster care support staff, schools, and community providers to ensure quality healthcare services when addressing the mental health needs of children, youth, and families.

-- Trauma Focused Cognitive Behavioral Therapy, which is specifically designed to help individuals suffering from PTSD or other significant traumas.
+- Trauma-Focused Cognitive Behavioral Therapy is specifically designed to help individuals suffering from PTSD or other significant traumas.

 - Motivational Interviewing helps individuals fight antipathy and instigate self-directed behavioral changes.